- 2017 year - the Year of Dialogue with the People and Human Interests

 The People's Republic of China recognized the independence of the Republic of Uzbekistan on December 27, 1991.
 The diplomatic relations were established on January 2, 1992.

 Friendly and mutually beneficial bilateral cooperation covers the whole complex of relations.
-The trustworthy relations, which were established between the Heads of the two countries, underlie this cooperation.
+The trustworthy relations, which were established between the Heads of the two countries, form the basis of the cooperation.
 Close or similar approaches on issues related to combating terrorism, extremism and separatism, drug and illegal arms trafficking and other security challenges contribute to the development of mutually beneficial cooperation between Uzbekistan and China.

 The Leaders of the two countries regularly exchange high level visits and meetings.
-President of Uzbekistan Islam Karimov visited China in 1992, 1994, 1999, 2005, 2011, 2012 and 2014.
-In 2001 and 2006 he visited Shanghai and in 2012 – to participate in Shanghai Cooperation Organization (SCO) summits, and in August 2008 – Beijing to take part in the XXIX Olympic Games opening ceremony.
+First President of Uzbekistan Islam Karimov visited China in 1992, 1994, 1999, 2005, 2011, 2012 and 2014.
+In 2001 and 2006 he visited Shanghai.
+In 2012 he participated in Shanghai Cooperation Organization (SCO) summits, and in August 2008 visited Beijing to take part in the XXIX Olympic Games opening ceremony.

 Uzbekistan attaches high priority to further strengthening the strategic partnership with China, expanding multifaceted trade, economic, investment and financial cooperation between two countries based on the principles of mutual benefit, interests and equality.